 The Vietnam War occurred in a period of dramatic political, social, and cultural upheaval.
 The harrowing images that emerged from this era have shaped public opinion, have left indelible imprints on the American psyche, and continue to rivet viewers today.
 This exhibition adds new material to the canon, presenting intimate images of soldiers and civilians taken by photojournalists who immersed themselves in the daily life of the war-torn nation.
 The photographs reveal the gritty realism of combat alongside sanguine moments of hope and humanity in fresh and unfamiliar ways, strengthening our understanding of the realities of wartime.
 These rare photographs—spanning 1966 to 1972—emerge from a vast collection of 20,000 film negatives acquired by the Hoover Archives in 2014.
 A publication featuring select essays by the Overseas Weekly reporters and photographs from the collection will be published by Hoover Press in Summer 2018.

-We Shot the War: Overseas Weekly in Vietnam opens May 24 and runs through December 8, 2018 (closed July 4 and November 22-23).
+We Shot the War: Overseas Weekly in Vietnam is now open through December 8, 2018 (closed July 4 and November 22-23).
 The exhibition is open to the public, free of charge, Tuesday–Saturday from 11:00 am to 4:00 pm in the Herbert Hoover Memorial Exhibit Pavilion, next to Hoover Tower, on the Stanford University campus.
 Parking on campus is free on Saturdays.
 For directions and parking, click here.